GabeBecker2048/chesssnake/README.md

 ### With PostgreSQL support

-If you've installed chessnake with PostgreSQL support, you can store and retrieve games from a database.
+If you've installed chesssnake with PostgreSQL support, you can store and retrieve games from a database.

-Before using chessnake, you must create environment variables that point to your database.
+Before using chesssnake, you must create environment variables that point to your database.
 There are many ways to do this, but for this example I will use the [python-dotenv](https://pypi.org/project/python-dotenv/) package to load variables from a `.env` file

 Create a file named `.env`.
 Add your database information
 ```commandline